SharePoint/PnP-Guidance/sitescore/Microsoft.SharePoint.Client.ListExtensions.md

 | [UpdateListVersioning(Web, String, Boolean, Boolean, Boolean)](Microsoft.SharePoint.Client.ListExtensions.3db99d1b.md) | Enable/disable versioning on a list
 | [UpdateListVersioning(List, Boolean, Boolean, Boolean)](Microsoft.SharePoint.Client.ListExtensions.9a7ebb3c.md) | Enable/disable versioning on a list
 | [UpdateTaxonomyFieldDefaultValue(Web, String, String, String, Guid, Guid)](Microsoft.SharePoint.Client.ListExtensions.24c445b5.md) | Sets the default value for a managed metadata column in the specified list.
 This operation will not change existing items in the list
+| [UpdateWebhookSubscription(List, String, String, DateTime, String)](Microsoft.SharePoint.Client.ListExtensions.42b0ceaa.md) | Updates a Webhook subscription from the list Note: If the access token is not specified, it will cost a dummy request to retrieve it
+| [UpdateWebhookSubscription(List, Guid, String, DateTime, String)](Microsoft.SharePoint.Client.ListExtensions.c7f782d.md) | Updates a Webhook subscription from the list Note: If the access token is not specified, it will cost a dummy request to retrieve it
+| [UpdateWebhookSubscription(List, WebhookSubscription, String)](Microsoft.SharePoint.Client.ListExtensions.90f7bd07.md) | Updates a Webhook subscription from the list Note: If the access token is not specified, it will cost a dummy request to retrieve it
 ## Examples
 ```C#
 list.SetLocalizationForSiteLabels("fi-fi", "Name of the site in Finnish", "Description in Finnish");